idoerg/cafa-format-check/README.md

-This repository contains two Python scripts for checking the format of prediction files for CAFA4
+This repository contains Python scripts for checking the format of prediction files for CAFA4

 For more information on CAFA  see: http://biofunctionprediction.org